xdrip/xdrip_docs/docs/use/alarms.md

 <img src="../images/M-SNOg.png" style="zoom:75%;" />

 Swiping it will snooze it, touching it will open a preferences menu.
-Deliver quietly will remove [notifications channel](#notification-channel) sound and vibration.
+Deliver quietly will remove [notifications channel](#notification-channels) sound and vibration.

 <img src="../images/M-SNOh.png" style="zoom:75%;" />

-You can restore it with allow sound and vibration with the [notifications channel](#notification-channel).
+You can restore it with allow sound and vibration with the [notifications channels](#notification-channels).

 <img src="../images/M-SNOi.png" style="zoom:75%;" />